 Start off the day with a visit to Pike Place Market.
 Yes, it’s crowded with tourists, especially during the summer.
 Despite the crowds, it’s still a unique and fascinating place.
 Go first thing when you get going in the morning and get the big crowds out of the way early.
 You could definitely eat your way through the market all day, but be sure to grab a crumpet if you get there before they sell out, or find a pastry or doughnut.
 There’s lots of great coffee all over Seattle, near Pike Place Market you might try Storyville or Seattle Coffee Works.
 Don’t bother going to the original Starbucks, just take a picture in front of it and skip the endless line!
-Wander around the market as long as you like, there’s lots of food, produce, and locally made gifts.
-Make sure to check out Eighth Generation, a native owned shop with beautiful native art.
+There are also many other Starbucks within a few blocks so you can

 After lunch, explore the historic Pioneer Square neighborhood, perhaps taking in Seattle’s Underground Tour, for a funny and quirky jaunt through the first generation of Seattle’s buildings (one level below the modern street level).
 Alternatively, you could spend some time in the Tea Room at the Panama Hotel (made famous by the Jamie Ford’s novel Hotel on the Corner of Bitter and Sweet).

-Next stop is the Smith Tower, the tallest building west of the Mississippi when it was built in 1914.
+Next stop in Pioneer Square is the Smith Tower, the tallest building west of the Mississippi when it was built in 1914.
 I recommend the Smith Tower over the Space Needle, as it’s MUCH less crowded and less expensive (and has a prohibition themed bar perfect for happy hour) while still sporting a great view.